upa/nante-wan/README.md

 ![Example test environment](https://raw.githubusercontent.com/wiki/upa/nante-wan/fig/nante-wan-test-env.png)

-Fig.2 shows an exmaple test environment this README describes.
+Fig.2 shows an example test environment this README describes.
 Three CE nodes (CE 1 ~ 3) and a server for the route and config server roles are Ubuntu 17.10.
 All nodes are connected to the network 192.168.0.0/24 through Ethernet interface 'eth0'.
 This network performs an underlay network, e.g, the Internet.